One of the biggest causes of frustration in today’s businesses is a lack of internal document organization.

 An obvious use case for this functionality is creating job portals where applicants can learn about the company, upload their resumes, and view updates regarding open positions.

 Business security and compliance

-When your business’s information is centralized in an application like SharePoint, it can be easy to feel like you’re keeping all your eggs in one basket.
-After all, if your business uses SharePoint, doesn’t that signal hackers and cybercriminals where to attack?
+When your business’s information is centralized, it can be easy to feel like you’re keeping all your eggs in one basket.
+Wouldn’t that signal hackers and cybercriminals where to attack?

 They can try, but they’d be going up against the advanced security features built into the application as well as the security programs attached to Microsoft 365 if you have it.

 Robust data encryption and backup services act as the gatekeepers of your data in storage and when in transit.
 SharePoint also has configurable security settings to ensure that your company complies with the relevant regulations.